transdigiware/gutenberg/docs/data/data-core-editor.md

  * annotation: The annotation to add.
  * blockClientId: The blockClientId to add the annotation to.
+ * blockAttribute: The attribute of the block to add the annotation to.
  * range: The range at which to apply this annotaiton.
  * range.startXPath: The XPath where the annotation should start.
  * range.startOffset: The offset where the annotation should start.